IsaacTheEddy/One_Piece_Song_API/README.md

 }
 ```

-If you recieve data then your all set to test the openings API!!!
+If you recieve data then your all set to explore the API!!!
+Just remember to keep your X-Token in your Header

 ## Request Types

 This API is currently in early development.
 Features are limited

+With the X-Token you were given after following the steps in Authorization, openings returns the whole openings table and openings id returns a single object

 ```js
 '/openings' or
 '/openings/:id'
 ```

-With the X-Token you were given after following the steps in Authorization, openings returns the whole openings table and openings id returns a single object

 ```json
 [